 The vulnerability as described in ISO/IEC 24772-1:202X 6.49 is mitigated in Python, which provides an extensive API for extending or embedding Python using modules written in C, Java, and Fortran.
 Extensions themselves have the potential for vulnerabilities exposed by the language used to code the extension, which is beyond the scope of this document.

-Python does not have a library signature-checking mechanism, but its API provides functions and classes to help ensure that the signature of the extension matches the expected call arguments and types.
-(See 6.34 Subprogram signature mismatch [OTR]).
+Python does not have a library signature-checking mechanism, but its API provides functions and classes to help ensure that the signature of the extension matches the expected call arguments and types (see 6.34 Subprogram signature mismatch [OTR]).

 Python does provide an API that gives access to various runtime, import and compiler events.
 The information gathered from these events can be used to detect, identify and avoid malicious activity.
 For example, sys.audithook can be used to add a callback function for a predefined set of events.
 The callback function receives the name of the event as well as arguments that can be used for monitoring and filtering.
 These monitored events can be used to evaluate third party components for suspicious activity during runtime, reducing the inherent risks associated with external modules.
 These hooks are useful in situations where third-party source code is either unavailable or too large to evaluate for malicious activity.